ibm-cloud-docs/DataTransferService/faqs.md

 ## Can a device for data transfer be sent internationally?
 {: faq}

-Hardware and disks can be sent both domestically and internationally to any of the {{site.data.keyword.BluSoftlayer}} data centers.
+Hardware can be sent both domestically and internationally to any of the {{site.data.keyword.BluSoftlayer}} data centers.
 However, you as the Client are responsible for:

 - Ensuring that no import or export license is required to ship the Device to the {{site.data.keyword.IBM}} data center, or to return it to Client (if applicable);
 - Ensuring that Client or any Client user whose data is included in the Content is not subject to any US Government order that revokes or denies their US export privileges.
 You must notify {{site.data.keyword.IBM}} immediately if your enterprise or any such user becomes subject to any such order;